Writing for kids and adults: how two very different genres share the same heart

 Children are just beginning to name their feelings: anger, shame, joy, jealousy, pride.
 Adults are still trying, but their emotions are layered with fear, conditioning, and self-preservation.

 In my picture books, I help children find words for their inner world.
-In my romances, I help adults find permission to express themselves.
+In my romances, I help adults (and myself) find permission to express themselves.

 Both, in their own ways, ask the same question: What happens when we tell the truth about how we feel?